COVID-19 pandemic in the Gambia: Government measures

 Overseas travel by public officials was suspended by a circular issued by President Adama Barrow on 13 March.
 Barrow ordered all universities to close and for all gatherings to cease on 17 March.
 On 18 March, sessions of the National Assembly and hearings for the Truth, Reconciliation and Reparations Commission were suspended.
 Also on 18 March 2020, President Adama Barrow closed schools and prohibited gatherings.
 Flights from 13 countries were suspended on 19 March.
 Passengers arriving from a further 47 countries would have to undergo a mandatory 14-day quarantine.
 Football games were cancelled.

 The only facility with capacity for COVID-19 testing in the country is MRC Unit The Gambia.
 According to their website, testing is arranged by appointment only, organised through a Ministry of Health specialist phone number.

 Response

 The governments of The Gambia and its sole neighbor, Senegal, agreed to close their border for 21 days starting 23 March, with exceptions for "essential services" and transporting food and medicine.
 The Gambia's airspace was also closed, with exceptions for medical flights and transporting goods.
 Health minister Ahmadou Lamin Samateh acknowledged that enforcing the border closure was challenging, but said that the closure was important for fighting COVID-19.

-On 27 March, President Adama Barrow declared a state of emergency, ordering places of worship and non-essential businesses, prohibiting gatherings of more than 10 people, and limiting passengers on public transportation.
+On 27 March, President Adama Barrow declared a state of emergency, ordering closure of places of worship and non-essential businesses, prohibiting gatherings of more than 10 people and limiting passengers on public transportation.

 On 28 March, the Jack Ma and Alibaba Foundations donated test kits and personal protective equipment to the Gambia to help fight the pandemic.

 As of 30 March, business-people were being arrested for price gouging.